caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 would be in a mood to tell about your business here?..

 — Heh, you're pretty persistent, aren't you.
 As i said, it's a long story.
-And i gotta say my throat is pretty tired of talking in a cold over a highway noise background.
+And i gotta say my throat is pretty tired of talking in the cold over a highway noise background.
 So if you're sure you need to know this, lets find a calmer place.

 — A calmer place, huh?
 We can return to the Orpheus' place, if you'd like.
 That